 He was later scholarshipped to the Babson School of Business Administration in Boston, where he graduated with honors.
 During World War II, he was a civilian contract specialist for the U.S. Navy.

-Page 2 of 2 - After the war, Davies worked for the George S. May Company of Chicago, as a business consultant.
+After the war, Davies worked for the George S. May Company of Chicago, as a business consultant.
 This position brought him to Pratt to work for the Schafer Plow Company.
 Davies took over 15 percent of the company, and in four years, rescued it from bankruptcy.
 By 1952, it had become a profitable company.